 Discover Michigan's Great Outdoors

 Another new attraction is the DNR Outdoor Adventure Center on Detroit’s riverfront, with the Dequindre Cut Trail running through its backyard.
 The three-story facility gives you a taste of Michigan’s great outdoors with its freshwater aquarium, woodland walks and fishing simulator.
 Catch a fish, paddle a kayak, and steer a snowmobile or boat or even a bush plane.
-Kids love all the interactive fun to be had and don't even realize they are also learning a lot.
+Kids love all the interactive fun to be had and don't even realize they are also learning.

 03 of 09